code42/code42cli/README.md

   -r, --record-cursor   To only get events that were not previously retrieved.

 main:
+  --clear-cursor        Resets the stored cursor.
+  --reset-password      Clears stored password and prompts user for password.
   -c C42_CONFIG_FILE, --config-file C42_CONFIG_FILE
                         The path to the config file to use for the rest of the arguments.